maritzat-rice/Linux-sysadmin-portfolio/05_security_hardening/fix_vulnerabilities/fix_vulnerabilities.md

 ## Result
 All vulnerabilities identified in the initial scan have been triaged, remediated, and validated.
-A clean follow‑up OpenVAS scan report has been generated and attached, fulfilling compliance requirements for **XX Plus**.
+A clean follow‑up OpenVAS scan report has been generated and attached, fulfilling compliance requirements for Procore Plus.